Inspiration and Hope

 --from the letter written to CNN's Anderson Cooper by his dad, just before he passed away--

-"He who is not everyday conquering some fear has not learned the
+"He who is not everyday conquering some fear has not

 secret of life."